nico45150/nico45150/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on twitter and insta
 - 📫 How to reach me now
-- 😄 Pronouns: poulet ma
+- 😄 Pronouns: poulet ma gtr
 - ⚡ Fun fact: i love burger and chips

 <!---